EdGemmill/JSReactApps/react/02_components.md

 ## Exercise 1

-In a new React project, write a component `Profile` in a file `Profile.js` which returns the following HTML tree:
+In a new React project, write a component `Profile` in a file `Profile.jsx` which returns the following HTML tree:

 ```html